-At Marshfield Clinic Health System (MCHS), it is our top priority to provide patients with high quality and safe healthcare.
-Any staff member/volunteer who has concerns about safety or quality of care provided at Marshfield Medical Center may report these concerns.
-Please bring your concerns to Management/Administration, the Risk Manager, Compliance officer or the Laboratory Medical Director or quality Manager.
-Marshfield Medical Center will take no disciplinary action because an employee/volunteer reports safety or quality of care concerns.
-You may also contact the below agencies about issues concerning patient safety and quality of hospital care that has not been addressed to your satisfaction:
+Our top priority is to provide the best in quality health care at Marshfield Medical Center.
+Any associate who has concerns about safety or quality of care provided at Marshfield Medical Center may report these concerns.
+We rely on individual staff members to identify and report concerns and risks.
+We want you to bring your concerns to Management/ Administration; the Risk Manager or Patient Safety Manager; the Environment of Care, Patient Safety, or Safety Committee; or the Laboratory Medical Director or Laboratory Quality Manager.
+Marshfield Medical Center will take no disciplinary action because an associate reports safety or quality of care concerns.
+You also may contact these agencies about issues concerning patient safety and quality of hospital care that has not been addressed to your satisfaction: